Adil Lechkar

-Adil Lechkar (born 2 September 2001) is a Dutch professional footballer who plays as a right-back or right midfielder for club Telstar.
+Adil Lechkar (born 2 September 2001) is a Dutch professional footballer who plays as a right-back or right midfielder.

 Career

 Early years

 Lechkar came through the youth systems of AFC and Almere City, where he was converted from a midfielder to a left-back.
 He made his senior debut with Argon in the Eerste Klasse, joined FC Aalsmeer for the 2022–23 season in the Tweede Klasse, and moved to TEC in the Derde Divisie for the 2023–24 season.
 He made his competitive debut on 12 August 2023, starting in TEC's KNVB Cup preliminary-round tie against DOVO, which TEC won on penalties.
 He started again on his league debut eight days later, a 2–0 home defeat to Gemert on the opening matchday.
 He scored his first goal for the club in the reverse fixture on 14 January 2024, a 4–0 away win.
 He scored four goals in 39 appearances in his only season with TEC, helping the club reach the promotion play-offs for the Tweede Divisie.
 TEC were eliminated by SC Genemuiden over two legs, with Lechkar starting both matches.